openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 ### Write

-When the binding processes openhab command (e.g. sent by `sendCommand` as explained [here](https://github.com/openhab/openhab/wiki/Actions)), the process goes as follows
+When the binding processes openHAB command (e.g. sent by `sendCommand` as explained [here](https://github.com/openhab/openhab1-addons/wiki/Actions)), the process goes as follows

 1. it is checked whether the associated item is bound to holding register.
 If not, command is ignored.
 2. command is converted to 16bit integer (in [two's complement format](https://www.cs.cornell.edu/~tomf/notes/cps104/twoscomp.html)) (see below for details)